 – Annie Leonard

 As resources become scarcer and climate change becomes more pronounced, more companies are pushed toward the front line of environmental protection, and the necessity for sustainable packaging solutions becomes increasingly evident.
+According to new research by Greenpeace, only 5% of the mountains of plastic waste generated by US households last year was recycled (you can download the report here), and waste packaging from the newly legalized marijuana industry is adding to the current crisis of plastic waste.
 Businesses must begin to look outside of their comfort zone in order to meet the challenges of today’s rapidly changing global environment, slowly shifting toward a circular economic model.

 Moreover, the consumers’ view is starting to shift as well: the 2021 Global Buying Green Report found that 67% of consumers value products packaged in recyclable materials, while 54% of them consider eco-friendly packaging when making the purchase decision.
 83% of respondents are open to paying more for products shipped in sustainable packaging.

 In today’s article, we are going to dive into the essentials of sustainable packaging and its main advantages: